Teoroo-CMC/PiNN/docs/usage/quick_start.md

 **using container**

-PiNN provides three built docker images, which can be converted to singularity images without much effort:
+PiNN provides two built docker images, which can be converted to singularity images without much effort:

 ```bash
 singularity build pinn.sif docker://teoroo/pinn:latest-gpu
 ./pinn.sif -h
 ```

-Two images are provided:

 - `:latest-cpu` is much smaller, it comes without GPU support
 - `:latest-gpu` is the version with GPU support

-Extra dependencies like `Jupyter` is included in the image, for a quick development envrionment:
+Extra dependencies like `Jupyter` are included in the image, for a quick development environment:

 ```bash
 singularity run pinn.sif jupyter notebook
 ```